samboy/ObHack/wad2pdf_UVonly_hack/README.md

 # Note

+This is a fork of [wad2pdf](http://wad2pdf.sourceforge.net/) with the following changes:

+* This version has only been tested with the `DOOM2.WAD` file in the `FreeDoom/` directory of this repo and the `1FreeDoom.wad` file `ObHack` generates with its default parameters.
-This is a fork of [wad2pdf](http://wad2pdf.sourceforge.net/) for only making PDFs from Doom2 .wad files; it will only show Ultra Violence items, and will not show multiplayer only items.
+* This version is only for making PDFs from Doom2 `.wad` files
+* This version will only show Ultra Violence items
+* This version will not will not show multiplayer only items.

 # LEGAL